What is Image Compression And Why Is It Important?

 Issues With Compressing Images

-While there are many reasons why image compression is essential, it also has disadvantages.
+While image compression is essential for many reasons, it also has its disadvantages.
 Here are some tips to prevent them from happening:

 • Finish all your editing before exporting and compressing your image.
 This will ensure that you are working on a high-quality image.

 • Do not apply numerous JPEG (lossy) compressions, giving the image false visual information.
-While invisible to the eye, it does accumulate with time.
+While invisible to the eye, it accumulates over time.

 • We recommend using PNG (lossless) compression for line drawings or images with a lot of text.
 Using JPEG for this causes normals to struggle with sharp lines and high contrast.

-• Also, consider using authentic pictures instead of stock images on your site.
+• Additionally, consider using authentic images instead of stock photos on your site.

 Wrap-Up: The Importance of Image Compression